mafifafm/pxt-microbit/docs/test/courses/csintro/radio/activity.md

 **Questions:**

-1. Using the radio blocks, what information can you send to a micro:bit?
+1. Using the radio blocks, what information can you send to a Ragga?
 2. Why did we all have to set our 'radio set group' block to a default value of 1?
 3. Why was it important to set a final catch-all 'else' clause in the conditional you used for the Morse code activity?
 4. When editing code, why do we look for lines of code that repeat?

 **Answers:**

 1. You can send a number, a string, or a string/number combination.
-You can also give a micro:bit instructions on what to do when it receives a radio message.
+You can also give a Ragga instructions on what to do when it receives a radio message.
 2. So that the micro:bits would all be using the same group ID number and could send and receive messages.
 3. So that it would display an error message if it received a number value beyond 0, 1, or 2.
 4. To make code more efficient and to reduce the number of lines of code needed.